GodSpeeD-17/STM32F103C8T6_BareMetal/ARCHITECTURE.md

 - named static inline readers for full peripheral register images
 - named static inline writers for full peripheral register images
 - minimal register-address macros when C token selection requires them
-- raw clock-gate forwarding when the peripheral driver needs it

 The low-level layer should stay intentionally dumb.
 It should not know how a pin index maps to a field shift, which register image a public request touches,